Düsseldorfer Hypothekenbank

-The Düsseldorfer Hypothekenbank AG, also known as DüssHyp, is a mortgage bank based in Düsseldorf that specializes in government and real estate financing.
+The Düsseldorfer Hypothekenbank AG, also known as DüssHyp, was a mortgage bank based in Düsseldorf that specializes in government and real estate financing.
 (Until the mortgage bank law was abrogated, this term referred to a private law credit institution granting long-term loans secured by mortgages and loans to public authorities.)
 Refinancing takes place through issuing bonds via the capital market.

 The bank specializes in commercial real estate financing.
 It only engages in direct business to a limited extent; the focus is on syndicate business.